About

 Inland Seas Journal

-Inland Seas is an award-winning quarterly journal by the Great Lakes Historical Society.
-The journal covers stories sharing the breadth of influence the Great Lakes has across North America.
-Not only is Domenic the assitent editor of Inland Seas, but he also contributes articles focusing on illustrating the interesting biology found in the Great Lakes region.
+Inland Seas is an award-winning quarterly journal by the Great Lakes Historical Society sharing stories about the influence of the Great Lakes.
+Domenic worked on the layout of the journal between 2021–2023, and still contributes articles with his illustrations depicting native and invasive species found in the Great Lakes region.

 Scientific Illustration - Cytological